robbrad/UKBinCollectionData/CONTRIBUTING.md

 - Tasks that require [additional input](https://github.com/robbrad/UKBinCollectionData/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) have the `help wanted` label - these can be trickier requests or may have many smaller tasks.
 - [Easier tasks](https://github.com/robbrad/UKBinCollectionData/labels/good%20first%20issue), that would be a good fit for people new to the project or the world of web scraping are labelled with the `good first issue` label

+## Claiming an issue
+If there is an existing issue you wish to work on, please do the following things:
+- Assign the issue to yourself (or ask someone to assign you) - that way,  others know you're working on it
+- Create a new branch - its recommended to use the 'create a branch' option on the issue page, create it in your forked repo and then checkout the branch locally (or in your IDE).

+**NB:** Exploratory work doesn't require claiming an issue - you only need to claim if you plan on developing the full scraper and associated files.
+If you just want to explore an issue, feel free to do so - and also feel free to post anything helpful in the issue comments.

+## Pushing your changes
+There are guides below on how to add a scraper to the project, along with what files are needed and what tests should be run.
+When the time comes to push your changes, please be aware that we use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) to provide a clear summary of what a change does.
+This means that commit messages should start with one of the following:
+- `feat:` for a new feature (including a new scraper)
+- `fix:` for when a bug is fixed or an issue is resolved
+- `docs:` for when changes to documentations are made

+Don't worry if you forget - commit messages are automatically checked when you open a merge request by a lint checker, and can easily be rectified by recommitting or pushing again with the correct prefix.

 # Adding a scraper
-## Approach
-This repo uses a design pattern called the [Template Method](https://refactoring.guru/design-patterns/template-method) which basically allows for a structured class that can be extended.
+This project uses a design pattern called the [Template Method](https://refactoring.guru/design-patterns/template-method) which basically allows for a structured class that can be extended.
 In our case, the getting of the data from the council and the presentation of the JSON remains the same via the [abstract class](https://github.com/robbrad/UKBinCollectionData/blob/master/uk_bin_collection/uk_bin_collection/get_bin_data.py#L21) - however the scraping of each council is different and this allows us to have a class for each [council](https://github.com/robbrad/UKBinCollectionData/tree/master/uk_bin_collection/uk_bin_collection/councils) - you can see this in action [here](https://github.com/robbrad/UKBinCollectionData/blob/master/uk_bin_collection/uk_bin_collection/councils/CheshireEastCouncil.py#L5,L16).

 There are a few different options for scraping, and you are free to choose whichever best suits the council:
 - Using [Beautiful Soup 4](https://github.com/robbrad/UKBinCollectionData/blob/master/uk_bin_collection/uk_bin_collection/councils/CheshireEastCouncil.py)